WheelockLab/NetworkLevelAnalysis/docs/source/network_level_tests.rst

 --------------------------

 The non-permuted method measures how significant each network is compared to the entire connectome using the given statistical test.
+The non-permuted method, like its name suggests, does not employ permutation testing.
+:math:`\chi` :sup:`2`  and Hypergeometric tests are two sample and compare a network block against the rest of the connectome.
+Student's *t*-test, Welch's *t*-test, Wilcoxon Signed-Rank, and Kolmogorov-Smirnov tests are performed single-sample for each network pair using edge-level data.

 The full connectome method ranks the non-permuted (observed) significance of each network against the significance of the same network calculated over many permutations using the same test.
-**I DON"T KNOW HOW TO EXPLAIN THE PROBABILITY BEING CALCULATED** - Jim
+The full connectome method compares edge-level statistics for a given network pair against edge-level statistics for the full connectome using two-sample tests.
+These two sample tests are performed both on non-permuted and on permuted edge-level data and then ranked to determine statistical significance.
+The Wilcoxon Rank-Sum test is used for two sample data instead of the Wilcoxon Signed-Rank test

 The within network-pair method measures how significant each network is compared to all permutations of only the selected network.
+The within-network pair method utilizes single sample tests to compare a non-permuted network pair of interest against permuted versions of itself.
+As :math:`\chi` :sup:`2`  and Hypergeometric tests do not have a single sample form, they are computed identically to the non-permuted method.
+Student's *t*-test, Welch's *t*-test, Wilcoxon Signed-Rank test are performed on both the non-permuted and permuted data.
+Ranking for these tests is performed identically to the full connectome method

 Common Inputs
 ------------------------